rhoai-mlops/lab-instructions/docs/6-the-headliner/2-autoscaling.md

 Luckily for us, autoscaling based on the incoming request load is quite easy with KServe and OpenShift.

-1. Let's enable autoscaling in `InferenceService` for test environment by updating `mlops-gitops/model-deployments/test/jukebox/config.yaml` on code-server workbench.
+1. Let's enable autoscaling in `InferenceService` for test environment by updating `mlops-gitops/model-deployments/test/jukebox/config.yaml` on `<USER_NAME>-mlops-toolings` workbench (code-server).
 Add `autoscaling: true` to the config file.

     ```bash
     ---